 The government introduced the price cap in 2019 to protect consumers from paying too much for their energy.
 It is set by the energy regulator Ofgem and reviewed four times a year.

-What is changing in the April 2023 price cap?Ofgem has announced the price cap is changing on 1 April 2023.
-Standing charges will increase slightly and unit rates will decrease.
-Overall, the price cap will decrease to £3,280 per year for an average household.
+What is changing in the July 2023 price cap?Ofgem has announced the price cap is changing on 1 July 2023.
+Unit rates will decrease for most customers.
+Standing charges will decrease or increase slightly depending on the method of payment and the region you live in.
+Overall, the price cap will decrease to £2,074 per year for an average household.

 The Energy Price Guarantee is a discount on consumer energy prices that aims to keep the average household bill below £2,500 a year to reduce the impact of recent rises in wholesale energy costs.
-Since this has been below the price cap, you have been receiving a discount, automatically applied to your bills, to keep them in line with the EPG.
-When the price cap falls below the threshold of the EPG you will no longer receive a discount and the price cap will once again solely determine your energy prices.
+Since this has been below the price cap (until 1 July), you have been receiving a discount, automatically applied to your bills, to keep them in line with the EPG.
+When the price cap falls below the threshold of the EPG (1 July 2023) you will no longer receive a discount and the price cap will once again solely determine your energy prices.

 We have a range of financial support and independent advice available to help you through the upcoming changes.
 Learn more and get support with rising bills.